-At NHTI, we use a letter grade system in which each grade reflects a level of achievement measured against specific course objectives:
+NHTI has implemented a letter grade system in which each grade reflects a level of achievement measured against specific course objectives.

 |PP||Provisional pass; warning (not calculated into GPA)|

 |I||Incomplete grade.
 Indicates the student has not completed a major course assignment due to extraordinary circumstances.
 It is not used to give an extension for a student delinquent in meeting course responsibilities.
 Not calculated into the GPA.
 All work must be completed by the end of the third week of the subsequent semester or the grade defaults to an F.|

 |AF||Instructor or administrator-initiated withdrawal at any time for reasons other than poor grade performance; e.g., failure to meet attendance requirements, violation of the Student Code of Conduct, disruptive behavior, etc. May be issued if a student registered in a clinic, practicum, internship or lab is deemed unsafe or performing in an unsatisfactory manner as determined by an evaluation in accordance with department criteria and procedure.
 Calculated in GPA as an “F.”|

 |W||Student-initiated withdrawal from a course at any time prior to drop deadline (60%).
 Does not affect GPA.
 Can be initiated by the instructor if the student is unable to initiate the process (e.g., catastrophic illness or injury, job transfer).|

 |WP||Student-initiated withdrawal from a course after the drop deadline (60%); student has a passing grade at time of drop, as determined by the instructor.
 Does not affect GPA.
 Can be initiated by the instructor if the student, because of extenuating circumstances, is unable to initiate the process (e.g., catastrophic illness or injury, job transfer).|